manojbhardwaj1/nse500-quant-swing-trading/README.md

 ## **📈 Quantitative Swing Trading System — NSE 500 (Python)**

+## **This project is designed to be fully reproducible.
+Clone the repository, install dependencies, and run `trading_system.py` to generate daily NSE500 scan reports.**

 **🔍 Project Overview**
 This project is a rule-based quantitative swing trading system built using Python and NSE 500 equity data.
 The system scans the market daily, identifies high-probability long trades, manages open positions with predefined risk rules, and stores portfolio state persistently.